earthlab-education/ea-lidar-uncertainty-review/README.md

 ![Save .py file from Notebook](save-notebook-py-file.gif "Save py file")

+## Part 2

-### Submit a PULL REQUEST to the parent repo in earthlab containing two files:
+* Submit a PULL REQUEST to the parent repo in earthlab containing two files:
 * The Jupyter Notebook that you originally submitted with all plots rendered (run from start to finish)
 * The `.py` file that you just created

-# Look I made a change
+## Part 3

+* Review your partner's pull request